crandles55/PhotoAlbum/README.md

 # PhotoAlbum

 This Console program written in C# allows the users to enter a photo album ID number and the displays the photo ID and title.
-The photo albums are pulled from a url that contains JSON code with descriptions for the photos.
+The photo albums are pulled from an online web service with descriptions for the photos.

 Programming Language: C#